Cassiep1986/Tech-Blog/Readme.md

 ## Questions
 Additional information for this application can be found on my [github](https://www.github.com/cassiep1986?tab=repositories/).

-For additonal questions you can contact me by email [here](mailto:cassiep1986@gmail.com).
+For additonal questions you can contact me by email at cassiep1986@gmail.com or click [here](mailto:cassiep1986@gmail.com).